|Above: William Talbot Perrett in civilian dress probably some time in the 1890s.

 HMS Cornwall (Armoured Cruiser): 11 January 1912 – 13 January 1914

-Perrett moved to Canada after his discharge, arriving on 28 May 1914 and took up setting up residence in Toronto where he found employment with the Auto Supply Co. as a
+Perrett moved to Canada after his discharge, arriving on 28 May 1914 and took up residence in Toronto where he found employment with the Auto Supply Co. as a chauffeur.
+I have

-Captain Robert Kyle McAlpine – had also been appointed Naval Officer Commanding of Ascension Island.
+Robert Kyle McAlpine – had also been appointed Naval Officer Commanding, Ascension Island.

 |Above: Georgetown, the administrative center of Ascension Island appears rather sparsely built in c.1902.
 The Royal Marine Barracks with its